Def Leppard

 Following the death of guitarist Steve Clark in 1991, the band recorded their next studio album, Adrenalize (1992), as a four-piece before adding Campbell for the subsequent tour.
 The album reached No. 1 on the UK, US and Australian charts.
 It contained several hits, including the Billboard chart-topper "Let's Get Rocked".
 The album's third single, "Have You Ever Needed Someone So Bad", was a Top 10 song in the US, UK and Canada.
 Adrenalize went on to sell over eight million copies worldwide.
 The band's 1993 album, Retro Active, contained the acoustic Top 5 hit "Two Steps Behind".
 Their greatest-hits album, Vault (1995), featured the UK No. 2 hit "When Love & Hate Collide" and reached the Top 10 in several countries.

 As one of the world's best-selling music artists, Def Leppard have sold more than 100 million records worldwide.
-They have received RIAA diamond certification for two albums, Pyromania and Hysteria, making them one of only five rock bands with two original studio albums that have sold more than 10 million copies in the US.
+They have received RIAA diamond certification for two albums, Pyromania and Hysteria, making them one of only five rock bands (Led Zeppelin, the Beatles, Van Halen, Pink Floyd) with two original studio albums that have sold more than 10 million copies in the US.
 Def Leppard were ranked No. 31 in VH1's "100 Greatest Artists of Hard Rock" and No. 70 in "100 Greatest Artists of All Time".
 They were inducted into the Rock and Roll Hall of Fame in 2019.